- Parking checklist

 Cabinets in the camper easily open during movement.
 Lock all drawers and doors.

-Turn off gas
+Turn off the gas

 We recommend turning off the gas before traveling.